Toy Matinee: Track listing

+Release

 After the album was released, Pratt was touring and MacLeod and Pierce moved on to other session work, and Leonard was not interested in being part of a tour that involved replacing so many of the original members.
-Gilbert took on that role himself instead, assembling a promotional band for the album which featured Gilbert's soon-to-be girlfriend, Sheryl Crow, on keyboards, Marc Bonilla on guitar, Spencer Campbell on bass and Toss Panos on drums.
+Gilbert took on that role himself instead, assembling a promotional band for the album which featured Marc Bonilla on guitar and Spencer Campbell on bass.
 Starting in late 1990, the group engaged in heavy radio promotion wherever possible, most notably frequent appearances on The Mark & Brian Show on Los Angeles-area station KLOS.
-There was short tour in the spring of 1991 around mostly the west coast.
-A live recording of Gilbert and this touring band performing songs from the album on May 1, 1991 at The Roxy was released in 2010 as Kevin Gilbert Performs Toy Matinee Live.
-That same year, Toy Matinee Acoustic was released, consisting of a compilation of rehearsals in 1990 and three songs recorded at the Ventura Theatre on April 21, 1991.
-In 2024, the latter concert was released in its entirety as Troy Manitee: Men Without Pat.
-The promotional tour ended because of a legal action taken by band co-founder Pat Leonard.
+Eventually they added Toss Panos on drums and Gilbert's soon-to-be girlfriend, Sheryl Crow, on keyboards.
+There was short tour in early 1991 around the west coast.
+In 2010, Gilbert's estate released a live recording of this touring band performing at The Roxy on May 1, 1991, as Kevin Gilbert Performs Toy Matinee Live.
+In 2014, they released Toy Matinee Acoustic, consisting of a compilation of rehearsals in 1990 and three songs recorded at the Ventura Theatre on April 21, 1991, that were mixed to be broadcast on the Westwood One radio network.
+In 2024, the entire Ventura Theatre concert was released in its entirety as Troy Manitee: Men Without Pat.
+The promotional tour ended because of a legal action taken by Leonard.

 Two of the songs on Toy Matinee—"The Ballad of Jenny Ledge" and "Last Plane Out"—received wide play on AOR stations partly due to Gilbert's promotional work, both of them peaking at No. 23 on Billboard's Mainstream Rock Tracks chart.
 Despite the chart success of the singles, the album's highest U.S. chart position was No. 129, and sales were enough below expectations that many unsold copies of the CD were widely available as cut-outs in the early 1990s.

-Gilbert went on to do additional work with Bottrell, including Sheryl Crow's debut album and solo projects.
-In 1994, Leonard and former Mr. Mister frontman Richard Page released the album Meanwhile as Third Matinee.
-Leonard has revealed that he spoke to Gilbert about doing "another project" shortly before Gilbert's untimely death in 1996 ended any possibility of a second Toy Matinee album.
-Retrospectively, Tim Pierce has called Toy Matinee "the greatest band he ever joined", while Guy Pratt has dubbed it "one of the coolest projects he was ever involved with."
+Gilbert went on to do additional work with Bottrell, including the Tuesday Night Music Club album with Sheryl Crow, and his debut solo album, Thud.
+In 1994, Leonard and former Mr. Mister frontman Richard Page released the album Meanwhile as 3rd Matinee.
+Leonard has revealed that he spoke to Gilbert about doing "another project" shortly before Gilbert's untimely death in 1996, which ended any possibility of a second Toy Matinee album.
+Retrospectively, Tim Pierce has called Toy Matinee "the greatest band he ever joined," while Guy Pratt has dubbed it "one of the coolest projects he was ever involved with."